-X.4 Considerations for Intent-Based Exposure.

-If, as a result of work that takes place under other work tasks (e.g. WT#3), it is decided that intent-based exposure is supported in the 6G system, what capabilities, if any, are needed in the network exposure framework to support intent-based exposure.
-The scenarios for intent based exposure (e.g. the goal of an intent) will be defined by the work that is done under Work Task #3.
-This wok task will study how the procedures on the southbound interfaces can achieve any intents that are identified within work task #3.

 NOTE 7: Information exposure is based on operator policies/SLAs.

-NOTE 8: The goal of intent-base exposure is to make accessing exposed services more user friendly.

-NOTE 9: This aspect of work task has dependency on Work Task #3.
-In terms of supporting intent, this work task will consider what functionality is need on the southbound interfaces to support intent based northbound APIs.
+NOTE 8: The Intent-Based Exposure has dependency on Work Task #3.
+The goal of intent-base exposure is to make accessing exposed services more user friendly.
+In terms of supporting intent, this work task will align with WT#3, if needed, for the further consideration on the southbound interfaces to support intent based APIs.

-NOTE 10: This work task requires coordination with SA3 (e.g. user consent, privacy and anonymization), SA6 (e.g. CAPIF), and SA5 (e.g. OAM Services).
+NOTE 9: This work task requires coordination with SA3 (e.g. user consent, privacy and anonymization), SA6 (e.g. CAPIF).

-NOTE 11: This work task has dependency on service requirements to be specified by SA WG1.
+NOTE 10: This work task has dependency on service requirements to be specified by SA WG1.